tigoe/mqtt-examples/readme.md

 A simpler p5.js client that sends data on a mouse press is available at [this link](p5js-mqtt-client/mousePressed-client).

-An example combining the p5.js MQTT client and the p5.js serialport library is available at [this link](p5js-mqtt-client/p5Serial-client).
+An example combining the p5.js MQTT client and the [p5.js serialport library](https://github.com/p5-serial/p5.serialport/blob/master/lib/p5.serialport.js) is available at [this link](p5js-mqtt-client/p5Serial-client).
+You'll need the [p5.serialcontrol app](https://github.com/p5-serial/p5.serialcontrol/releases) to connect to your serial ports.

 ## Air Quality Index Clients